poteto/ember-changeset/README.md

 #### `save`

 Executes changes, then proxies to the underlying Object's `save` method, if one exists.
-If it does, it expects the method to return a `Promise`.
+If it does, the method can either return a `Promise` or a non-`Promise` value.
+Either way, the changeset's `save` method will return a promise.

 ```js
 changeset.save(); // returns Promise